ABOUT ME

 Born and raised in Grimsby, North East Lincolnshire, my life has always been rooted in creativity.
 From a young age, I immersed myself in the arts — dancing from childhood and teaching by the age of 15.
 Alongside dance, I trained in acting and singing, carving out a career as a multi-disciplinary performer across theatre, cabaret, and circus arts.

 I was awarded a scholarship to train at Rose Bruford College of Speech and Drama in London, graduating with a BA (Hons) in Theatre Arts.
 My journey also took me to South Carolina, USA, where I studied theatre as part of an international programme, further expanding my artistic lens.
+I started directing plays at age 19 mid drama school, where I quickly found the love of directing inclusive and political theatre.

 As a performer and teacher, I’ve always sought connection, transformation, and expression — and that same drive led me to producing.
 I fell in love with creating worlds from the ground up.
 I now produce live theatre, community events, cabarets, festivals, and everything in between.
 I believe in work that is bold, meaningful, and made with care.

-My producing skills include:
+My skills include:

-• Vision development and creative direction
+• Vision development and artistic direction

 • Funding applications and bid writing